 After cleaning and repairing the wall surfaces, remove all the handles and trim work for the tub and shower valves.
 Using a utility knife and plastic putty knife, cut caulk seals around the tub or shower base and scrape away the old caulk.
 Chemical caulk remover can help remove any stubborn caulk residue.
 To properly install the new wall panels, you will need smooth, flat edges on the bathtub or shower base.

 Draw a level line around the three walls at a height marking the top edge of the surround panels.
 This may vary depending on your kit; most use panels that rise to about 72 to 80 inches above the floor.
 When finished, you should have guidelines drawn on three walls.

 Test-Fit the Panels

-If you are lucky, the panels of the surround kit will fit the existing space perfectly, since are typically sized to fit stock bathtub and shower bases.
-But it is also possible you will need to trim panels to fit, so it's critical that you test-fit the surround panels before you begin installation.
+If you are lucky, the panels of the surround kit will fit the existing space perfectly, since they are typically sized to fit stock bathtub and shower bases.
+But it is also possible you will need to trim panels to fit, so it's critical that you test-fit the surround panels before you begin the installation.

 Set the panel for the back wall (the wall opposite the faucet valves) against the wall, with the top edge flush against the level guideline drawn on the wall.
 Tape the panel in place with strips of masking tape.